CentrePort Wellington: Containers

 Container terminal at CentrePort, 2015.
 The Interislander ferry terminal is at top right.

 The container terminal was developed by Wellington Harbour Board in the early 1970s, and by 1979 there were three container cranes in service.
 In 2006, two new container cranes were commissioned, to replace the three cranes originally installed in the 1970s.
 The new cranes have greater capacity because they are twin-lift, capable of lifting two containers at a time.
 In 2011, the last of the original three container cranes was removed from service.

-Container operations at CentrePort were severely disrupted by the 2016 Kaikoura earthquake.
+Container operations at CentrePort were severely disrupted by the 2016 Kaikōura earthquake.
 There was damage to wharves and facilities and the large container cranes were disabled for 10 months.
 While the cranes were out of action, only ships with their own cranes on board could unload containers at CentrePort.
 Following the completion of repairs to the earthquake damage to the Thorndon container wharf in 2022, the operational length of the wharf was increased from 125m to 262m.

 The COVID-19 pandemic significantly disrupted trade and led to a world-wide shortage of containers.
 Internationally, trade decreased and containers were stuck at ports around the world.

 Increasingly larger container ships have been introduced internationally over the last 20 years.
 The proportion of ships of 4,000–5,999 TEU (twenty-foot-equivalent unit containers) arriving in New Zealand almost doubled from 34% to 62% between 2014 and 2020.
 By 2020, approximately 50% of containers moved through CentrePort were on cargo ships of 4,000 or more TEU.
-In 2020, CentrePort ranked seventh out of nine container ports in New Zealand, by volume of containers handled.
+In 2023, CentrePort ranked seventh out of eleven container ports in New Zealand, by container TEU throughput.